 What Is the Terminal?

-In short, the terminal is an text interface that you can use to interact with an OS.
-The Terminal is also known as Command-Line or Shell.
+In short, the terminal is a text-based interface that you can use to interact with an operating system.
+It is commonly used to access a shell, which interprets the commands you type.

 What Can You Do Inside the Terminal?